Lifestyle changes for today's youth

 Getting teens to become more active is one way to combat obesity, but it is not an easy lifestyle to change.
 A great majority of this population is not motivated to participate in team sports or challenging physical activities.
 Overweight teens prefer programs that encourage physical, but not strenuous, activities.
 Successful programs for weight loss among teens have focused on having them engage in less intensive physical activities which can be sustained for longer periods; activities such as swimming and walking.
 They also request programs that encourage activities such as weight training, Frisbee, yoga, and hiking over therapeutic programs which emphasize discussions and talking.
 They also prefer programs that promote healthy lifestyles rather than weight control.

-Severly obese American Children aged 6 to 10, are now dying from heart attacks caused by their weight ( Schlosser, 2001, 242)
+Severly obese American children aged 6 to 10, are now dying from heart attacks caused by their weight (Schlosser, 2001, 242)

 Preparing For Teen Play

-In order to meet the needs of teen play, facility designers and program planners should take into consideration the desires, interests, and ranges of abilities of teens.
+To meet the needs of teen play, facility designers and program planners should take into consideration the desires, interests, and ranges of abilities of teens.
 For example, the inclusion of a large bike course and ramps of various challenge levels creates a space for bikes, blades, and boards.
 Also including things like rock-climbing walls and skate rinks provides opportunities for less fit teens who are working toward self-improvement.
 These are safe and positive spaces for the active play styles of adolescent and teenage youth.